-The last frame is attained when every nonzero equation has a lead variable.
-Remaining equations have the form 0 = 0.
+Last Frame Test.
+A frame is the last frame when every nonzero equation has a lead variable.
+Remaining equations have the form 0=0.

 Any variables that are not lead variables, in the final frame, are called free variables, because their values are completely undetermined.
-A variable that does not appear at all must be a free variable.
+Any missing variable must be a free variable.